soeirosantos/GettingAndCleaningData/CodeBook.md

 source code for more details on transformation steps.

 ## Variables in the Tidy Data Set

+Each variable is self described by its name.
+And the set of variables represent the mean and standard deviation measures for triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration; and Triaxial Angular velocity from the gyroscope.

 As result of the transformation, the following variables can be obtained: